 The impact of fair trade goes beyond just the financial.
 For weavers and other artists and artisans around the world getting a fair wage might be the difference between continuing traditional techniques and giving them up for a more lucrative career.
 Fair trade helps keep Indoneisan ikat, Mayan backstrap weaving, and Indian block printing alive and well.
 When the younger generation sees they can make a living from weaving, dyeing, etc., it means they’re more likely to learn those skills.
 For those of us who care about not only about these techniques, but also those people who keep them going, this is a huge reason to love fair trade!

 This is why we love fair trade.
 It protects artisans and their art.
 So what can you do to support fair trade?
 When buying handmade items check to see if they are labeled as fair trade.
-Seek out fair trade retailers or buy directly from the producer—thanks to the wonders of the internet many coops around the world now have online stores.
-ClothRoads, Ten Thousand Villages, and Fair Trade Winds, are just a few of the online options out there.
+Seek out fair trade retailers or buy directly from the producer—thanks to the wonders of the internet many coops around the world now have websites and online stores.
+ClothRoads, Ten Thousand Villages, and Fair Trade Winds, Sabahar, and Multicolores are just a few of the online options out there.
 There are also hundreds of local fair-trade shops in towns around the country and groups that sell fair trade at art shows, farmers’ markets, and craft fairs—you just need to keep an eye out for them!

 If you get the chance, plan a trip to the Santa Fe International Folk Art Market held one weekend each summer in beautiful Santa Fe, New Mexico.
 Each year hundreds of artisans from around the world flock to Santa Fe and sell their wares and tell their stories.
 It’s more than just a market—it’s a celebration of the artisans, their work, and fair trade, and it’s a great opportunity not just to find some truly amazing works of art from Indian silks to Tibetan painting to Mexican rugs, but to also talk with the people who create them and learn more about their work and their culture.
+I've had the good fortune to attend twice and each time I came home with bags full of beautiful art and textiles and an even greater appreciation for the work and talent that goes into these handmade goods.